 Whitefieldians protect the health and safety of themselves and others.

-Whitefieldians meet community expectations and the high ethical standard of Christian citizenship the school expects.
+Whitefieldians meet community expectations and the high ethical standard of Christian citizenship that the school expects.

 Whitefieldians abide by the school’s rules regarding attendance, permissions and signing out.